-Our indoor treasure hunt has – a selection of things to do – things to find – fun activities to help pass the time!
-All you have to do is provide each child with their printed treasure hunt and a small box to collect their items!
+Our indoor treasure hunt has a selection of things to do and things to find to help pass the time!
+All you have to do is provide each child with their clues!

 #3.
 Sock Chase

 “I do this all the time with my children aged 9, 7 and 3.
-I hide socks all over the house up stairs and down stairs.
-Not pairs but single socks.
-I give each child a sock each and put on my egg timer which “pings” every two mins.
-They must return to me with the pair of socks before the bell sounds.
-It’s great fun” Ger from Meath
+I hide socks all over the house upstairs and downstairs – not pairs but single socks.
+I give each child a sock, put on my timer and send them off to find the matching pair.
+It’s great fun!” – Ger, from Meath

 #4.
 Animal Walks

-“Animal walks….bear walk, duck walk, horse trot, frog jump, a frog with broken legs, the bunny hop, the crab walk, the crazy crab, turtle crawl, seal crawl, the bird, the elephant, the caterpillar to name a few.
+“Animal walks….bear walk, duck walk, horse trot, frog jump, a frog with broken legs, the bunny hop, the crab walk, the crazy crab, turtle crawl, seal crawl, the bird, the elephant, the caterpillar, to name a few.
 Assign each child an animal and they must walk the walk from one side of the room to another.
-Can be timed with races, and can include sounds….great fun!”
-Aileen
+Can be timed with races, and can include sounds… it’s great fun!” – Aileen

 #5.
 Animal, Mineral, Vegetable

 One person chooses a thing and the others have to guess what it is.
 The person must only answer yes or no to the questions.

 If it’s a day for some indoor activities, what about trying something frugal fun with this fun indoor scavenger hunt around the house?
 This simple activity is perfect for all ages, and children can work alone or in teams.